KohaILS/koha-manual-zh-cn/source/circulation.rst

 |image491|

-If the patron has a hold waiting at the library that too will appear to the right of the check out box making it easy for the circulation librarian to see that there is another item to give the patron
+If the patron has a hold waiting at the library, that too will appear to the right of the check out box making it easy for the circulation staff to see that there is another item to give to the patron.

 |image492|

-The details of the checkouts will appear on the bib detail page in the staff client as well.
+The details of the checkouts will appear on the record detail page in the staff client as well.

 |image493|